Documentation Index

 Verify the webhook signature

-You must verify this signature before processing the event.
+You must verify the signature before processing the event.
 This prevents your endpoint from acting on forged requests.
+How verification works:- Remove the

 Implement the endpoint